batect/batect/README.md

 * for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * use Docker API directly rather than using Docker CLI
 * documentation
+  * CI setup - reminder to clean up stale images regularly
 * examples (update or remove `sample` directory)
 * use `--iidfile` to get image ID after build and stop relying on tag
 * wrapper script to pull appropriate binary down (like `gradlew`)
-  * should be OS independent (so it can be committed with code) and pull down correct binary
+  * should be OS independent (so it can be committed with application code) and pull down correct binary
   * should lock to particular version (how to warn about newer available version?)
   * should not require anything beyond what would already be installed on a standard OS X or Linux install (Bash and `curl` or `wget`)